AICONSlab/MIRACL/docs/installation.md

 follow the build instructions of the particular version or download the latest build script using e.g.
 `wget https://raw.githubusercontent.com/AICONSlab/MIRACL/master/build.sh`
-(overwrites current build script if present) to run it with the `-s` flag.
+(overwrites current build script if present) and run it with the `-s` flag.

 5. From here you can follow our instructions for [building MIRACL from scratch](#build-miracl-from-scratch) starting with